suodrazah/docker_swarm/README.md

 ## Add Nodes
 * Configure your [firewalls](https://docs.docker.com/engine/swarm/swarm-tutorial/#open-protocols-and-ports-between-the-hosts)
-* To add a Primary/Manager node:
+* To add a Primary/Manager node run this on a master node and copy the output:
 ```
 docker swarm join-token manager
 ```
-* To add a Worker node:
+* To add a Worker node run this on a master node and copy the output:
 ```
 docker swarm join-token worker
 ```